Ahead of the Mexican election last July, Geysha Gonzalez, associate director of the Atlantic Council’s Eurasia Center,… Read more

 Russia plans to disrupt the midterm elections in November.
 That, at least, was the surprisingly frank conclusion announced by… Read more

-Geysha Gonzalez is the associate director of the Atlantic Council’s Eurasia Center where she oversees programming.
-Prior to joining the Council, Geysha spent two years at Freedom House, a human rights and democracy watchdog, working in various roles including executive assistant to the president and program assistant for the Freedom of Expression team, where she worked on issues related to digital and physical security for human rights defenders.
+Geysha Gonzalez is the deputy director of the Atlantic Council’s Eurasia Center where she oversees programming and strategy.
+She’s also the founder of DisinfoPortal.org, an online guide tracking efforts to counter disinformation.
+Prior to joining the Council, Geysha spent two years at Freedom House, a human rights and democracy watchdog, working in various roles including as a member for the Freedom of Expression team, where she worked on issues related to digital and physical security for human rights defenders.
 She also contributed to Freedom House’s flagship report, Freedom in the World, and wrote several pieces on the rise of modern dictatorships and international sporting events.
 Her previous experiences include work as a parliamentary assistant for the British Parliament and on Capitol Hill.
+Her work has been featured on The Hill and The Washington Post.
 She holds a master’s degree in history of international relations from the London School of Economics, where she focused on transatlantic relations during the Cold War in the 1960s and 1980s.
 She earned her bachelor’s in international affairs with a focus on European politics from Marquette University and spent a year at King’s College London.